nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 -  **Delete all confirmation dialog (show, cancel, confirm)**
 -  **Delete all loading states and disabled buttons**
 -  **Delete all error handling and rollback**
+-  **Delete all displays error AND tasks simultaneously after rollback**
 -  **No window.confirm() verification (inline UI only)**
 -  Error handling for failed API calls
 -  Loading states for all operations